tianxueweii/XWPythonScript/README.md

-# XWScriptKit
+# XWPythonScript
-Script kit with python
+Script tool with python